otimizalex/BoraZerah/sprints/README.md

 ## Sprint 04

-Commits:
+Add/Edit Game Screen Development:

-  - Adding some form fields (title, launch date, purchase date and expected time) to the add games screen 16f9992
+  - Adding some form fields (title, launch date, purchase date and expected time) to the add games screen
-  - Adding date fields and time field to add game screen already receiving values from game to the same screen to edit 760b0c8
+  - Adding date fields and time field to add game screen already receiving values from game to the same screen to edit
-  - Adding edit game feature and a button in the my collection screen to add game e54436a
+  - Adding edit game feature and a button in the my collection screen to add game
-  - Adding options screen to add game form cf484ee
+  - Adding options screen to add game form
-  - Corrections in the form fields platform and genre (add game screen) when receive empty array to show placeholder correctly creation of a tableview with a list of options to this fields (platform and genre) in another view controller 2384700
+  - Corrections in the form fields platform and genre (add game screen) when receive empty array to show placeholder correctly creation of a tableview with a list of options to this fields (platform and genre) in another view controller
-  - Adding feature to update platforms and genres in the add game screen 9344f6e -Adding feature to include image from camera to game in add game screen ca81733
+  - Adding feature to update platforms and genres in the add game screen -Adding feature to include image from camera to game in add game screen
-  - Adding improvements to add game screen adding image cover default polishing some layout issues (playing and add game screens) 04876dd
+  - Adding improvements to add game screen adding image cover default polishing some layout issues (playing and add game screens)
-  - Adding keyboard manager f290a95
+  - Adding keyboard manager

 ## Sprint 05

-Commits:
-  - asdasdsa
+Information Flow and Corrections:

+  - Passing informations through game detail and add game screens
+  - Adding date to CoreData to sort items in my collection sorting playing, finished and dropped games by last session layout colours corrections (navbar) adding notification of session in course feature
+  - Corrections in assets (app icon set)

 ## Sprint 06

-Commits:
+Corrections:

+  - Listing games in every category properly
+  - Refreshing My Collection properly after adding a new game through the button "+" at the top of the My Collection screen
-  - asdasdas
+  - Some layout warnings
+  - Fixing colours in AddGameOptionViewController and fixing warnings
+  - Fixing order of playing/finished/dropped games to show at the end the games that doesn't have sessions

 ## Sprint 07

-Commits:
-  - asdasdas

-## Sprint 08

-Commits:
-  - asdasdas

-## Sprint 09

-Commits:
-  - asdasdas

-## Sprint 10

-Commits:
-  - asdasdas

-## Sprint 11

-Commits:
-  - asdasdasd

-## Sprint 12

-Commits:
-  - asdaasdas

-## Sprint 13

-Commits:
-  - asdasdas

-## Sprint 14

-Commits:
-  -

-## Sprint 15

-Commits:
-  -

-## Sprint 16

-Commits:
-  -

-## Sprint 17

-Commits:
-  -

-## Sprint 18

-Commits:
-  -

-## Sprint 19

-Commits:
-  -

-## Sprint 20

-Commits:
-  -
+Finishing to Beta test:

+  - Empty state for dashboard and playing view controllers
+  - Adding searchbar to my collection/finished/dropped view controller